nalgeon/sqlean/README.md

 To achieve it, we split extensions that are too broad, merge the ones that are too narrow, refactor, add missing features, test, document, and do a ton of other small things.

+🌟 **Call for feedback**!
+Please [share your use cases](https://github.com/nalgeon/sqlean/issues/81) to help the project focus on important aspects.

 ## Main Set

 These are the most popular functions.
 They are tested, documented and organized into the domain modules with clear API.